wildfly-extras/wildfly-cassandra/README.md

 ## Get In touch

-The best to reach out and discuss the cassandra subsystem is currently the Wildfly mailing list and/or the Chat Room:
+The best way to reach out and discuss the cassandra subsystem is currently the Wildfly mailing list and/or the Chat Room:

 - Mailing List: https://lists.jboss.org/mailman/listinfo/wildfly-dev
 - IRC: irc://freenode.org/#wildfly